-The commentary of TaMaKh (Rabbi Abraham ben Isaac) presents yet another mode of responding to this p'shat ∇p /drash $\neg T$ ambiguity.
+The commentary of TaMaKh (Rabbi Abraham ben Isaac) presents yet another mode of responding to this p'shat p'g/drash rrest ambiguity.
 Throughout his commentary on Song of Songs, he will do one of two things.
-In most cases, he will offer an explanation of the p'shat evo that is followed by (but clearly distinguished from) the drash $\neg T$ by the phrase, "Its occult meaning..."
-Alternatively, he will, at times, also provide only an interpretation of the p'shat evo.
-What seems to make TaMaKh unique is that even in verses with erotic references, offering only an interpretation of the p'shat vos is acceptable to him.
+In most cases, he will offer an explanation of the p'shat ggud that is followed by (but clearly distinguished from) the drash growtheta by the phrase, "Its occult meaning..."
+Alternatively, he will, at times, also provide only an interpretation of the p'shat ggud.
+What seems to make TaMaKh unique is that even in verses with erotic references, offering only an interpretation of the p'shat ggud is acceptable to him.
 For example, on verse 4:6 which reads, "Before day breathes, before the shadows of night are gone, I will hurry to the mountain of myrrh, the hill of frankincense," TaMaKh comments rather seductively,

 When he reaches her breasts, after praising each of her organs, he is gripped by desire, unable to prolong her praises.
 In his desire for union, he tells her that 'the day is still warm', there being no shade anywhere, and that he will enjoy her delights during the noonday siesta.
-He compares her to 'the mountain of myrrh and the hill of frankincense' because of her wonderful fragrance.15 levels of meaning are interdependent which creates rich, multiple meanings.
-Thus, we might more accurately label the rabbis' relatively free and fluid movement between the p'shat vuv and drash vrv of Song of Songs as metaphorical, rather than strictly allegorical.16 In this light, the book becomes both erotic and theological, rather than theological instead of erotic.
+He compares her to 'the mountain of myrrh and the hill of frankincense' because of her wonderful fragrance.

+In terms of literary process, what is so fascinating about these examples is that p'shat QQQ is not left behind.
+It co-exists in creative tension with the drash QQQQ.
+As such, there is something more than allegorical at work here.
+In other words, there is more than a simple replacement of an allegorical meaning with the literal one.
+Rather, the two levels of meaning are interdependent which creates rich, multiple meanings.
+Thus, we might more accurately label the rabbis' relatively free and fluid movement between the p'shat vuv and drash vrv of Song of Songs as metaphorical, rather than strictly allegorical.
+In this light, the book becomes both erotic and theological, rather than theological instead of erotic.
 In this way, the rabbis are able to pursue a divine-human interpretation without censoring or deflating the bursting passion in the p'shat vuv of the biblical text.
 Contemporary theologian Rachel Adler gracefully articulates how the language of Song of Songs is actually ideal for speaking of the divine.
 Of Song of Songs she states, ien No

-In terms of literary process, what is so fascinating about these examples is that p'shat ows is not left behind.
-It co-exists in creative tension with the drash vrreshar.
-As such, there is something more than allegorical at work here.
-In other words, there is more than a simple replacement of an allegorical meaning with the literal one.
-Rather, the two

-14 Cited in, A.J.
+&lt;sup>14 Cited in, A.J.
 Rosenberg, transl., The Megilloth and Rashi's Commentary with Linear Translation (Israel: Hebrew Linear Classics: 1983) 55.

 ...imagination is its primary erogenous zone.
 In contrast to the narrowly focused specificity of the genital, polymorphous eroticism is charged with metaphor.
 Metaphor makes the entire universe a prism to refract human yearning and delight.
 Disentangling the knot of sensuous experience into iridescent threads, it reweaves them into images that point toward what is too vast and too complex ever to be wholly grasped.
-It is this capacity for bridging the gap between the embodied and the ineffable that befits metaphor for sacred language...17
+It is this capacity for bridging the gap between the embodied and the ineffable that befits metaphor for sacred language...